Artificial Intelligence in Drug Discovery: Applications and Techniques: Data, Representation and Benchmark Platforms

 \subsubsection{\textbf{SMILES Strings}}

-To accommodate the storage and computation efficiency, molecules are also commonly represented by SMILES strings \cite{weininger1988smiles}.
+To accommodate the storage and computation efficiency, molecules are also commonly represented by the SMILES strings \cite{weininger1988smiles}.
 In SMILES, an atom is represented by the atomic symbols; for two-character symbols, the second letter will be represented in lower case.
 Elements in the organic subset, namely B, C, N, O, P, S, F, Cl, Br and I, can be written without brackets whereas for those not included, brackets should be applied with the attached hydrogens and formal charges written inside, such as [Fe2+].
 The lower-case letters represent the atoms in aromatic rings; for instance, C is used for the normal carbon and c is used for the aromatic carbon.
-For bonds, there are single, double, triple and aromatic bonds, represented by the symbols -, =, \# and :, where single bonds and aromatic bonds are usually omitted.
+For bonds, there are single, double, triple and aromatic bonds, represented by the symbols -, =, \# and :, respectively, where single bonds and aromatic bonds are usually omitted.
 For the branches in a molecule, they are denoted by enclosures in parentheses.
 To represent the cyclic structure, a single or aromatic bond is first broken down in the ring and then the bonds are numbered in any order with the ring-opening bonds by a digit following the atomic symbol at each ring.
 Notably one molecule may correspond to multiple SMILES strings \cite{david2020molecular}.
 To avoid conflicts, canonicalization methods \cite{weininger1989smiles} have been introduced to ensure only one unique SMILES string is designated for the same molecule.

-Usually the SMILES string are converted into one-hot encoding vectors to be fed into the machine learning models (Fig~\ref{fgr:molrep}D). \cite{bian2021generative}.
+Usually the SMILES string are converted into one-hot vectors before fed into the machine learning models (Fig~\ref{fgr:molrep}D) \cite{bian2021generative}.
 Comparing to the graph representation, SMILES string is less computationally expensive.
-However, since SMILES strings do not directly encode the atom connection, they carry less structural information than the molecular graph.
-Besides, due to the internal syntax of the SMILES (opening and closing rings, valencies of atoms), using the linear notations is prone to generate invalid molecules \cite{gomez2018automatic, popova2018deep}.
+However, since SMILES strings do not directly encode the atomic connection, there can be a loss of the structural information \cite{xiong2019pushing}.
+Besides, due to the internal syntax of the SMILES (e.g., ring opening and closure, atom valency), using this linear notations for molecule generation is prone to generate invalid molecules \cite{gomez2018automatic, popova2018deep}.